 To calculate the number of licenses per processor for Oracle EE, processor type and core count are considered.
-First, find the core factor for the relevant processor on Oracle's core factor table6 and then multiply that number by the count of cores on the server.
-The core factor for both the AMD Opteron processors on the older servers and the Intel Xeon processors on the newer Dell PowerEdge R920 servers is 0.5, one license is needed for each pair of cores in both solutions.
-The older server requires 54 licenses for nine servers - six per server for the 12 cores on each server.
+First, find the core factor for the relevant processor on Oracle's core factor table4 and then multiply that number by the count of cores on the server.
+The core factor for both the AMD Opteron processors on the older servers and the Intel Xeon processors on the newer Dell PowerEdge R920 servers is 0.5; one license for each pair of cores in both solutions.
+The older server requires 30 licenses for five servers - six per server for the 12 cores on each server.
 The Dell PowerEdge R920 server needs 24 licenses for the 48 total cores on its four 12-core processors.
-The Oracle EE Multitenant option requires the same number of licenses and support plans as does Oracle EE on the Dell PowerEdge R920 solution.
-We need that option for the consolidated database on the Dell solution but not on the older servers with their separate databases.
-We include costs for Oracle Linux support for each server, with one license per server.
+We include costs for Oracle Linux support for each server, with one license per server, and for Oracle VM Premier support on the Dell PowerEdge R920 for one license per server.